This blog was originally published on February 24, 2023 and was updated on July 7, 2026.

 Ask your agencies to do the heavy lifting!

-When you partner with an agency, you will (likely) have a small group of folks working on your business, but you will also have access to the knowledge of the agency as a whole.
+When you partner with an agency, you'll have a small group of folks working on your business; but you also gain access to the knowledge of the agency as a whole.

-Collectively, we’ve worked with hundreds, if not thousands, of clients who have probably experienced similar business challenges as you.
-Those learnings are constantly discussed and applied to your business.
+Collectively, we’ve worked with hundreds, if not thousands, of clients who have probably experienced similar business challenges.
+Those learnings are constantly discussed and applied to your business in ways that an internal team simply can't replicate.

 [TIP] Great ideas don't always scale to all clients.